AP Glossary

 Variance

 The natural fluctuation of actual results around the expected value.
 High variance means bigger swings between wins and losses.
-Even +EV plays can produce losing sessions due to variance — bankroll management accounts for this.
+Even player-favorable plays can produce losing sessions due to variance — bankroll management accounts for this.

 Bankroll